Willgunter/Youtube-Bot/README.md

     - scale again w/ ffmpeg -i input.jpn -vf scale=1080:1920*0.35 output.jpg

     - remove background w/ adobe
-    - both .png and .jpg work
+    - both .png and .jpg work ok new update just kidding .jpg does not work quite so well hahaha ( 2 days of coding gone out the window :C )

     - next get video together
         - go through every frame and adjust its ratios so that it fits with 1080x1920 and remove its background as well